View Current

 1. The DO will maintain records of the Preliminary Assessment and communicate the outcome to all relevant parties.
 The DO will determine if the Preliminary Assessment Report or a summary is to be provided to any parties, in accordance with the Guide.
 Funding bodies will be advised when required under funding agreements, research contracts or other obligations.

-2. Where the determination is that the complaint is referred for investigation, the DO will advise the Respondent that Investigation Panel findings will be considered under the Research Code Breach provisions of the applicable enterprise agreement or terms of employment.
+2. Where the determination is that the complaint is referred for investigation, the DO will advise the Respondent that Investigation Panel findings will be considered under the Research Code Breach provisions of the applicable enterprise agreement, the staff member’s terms of employment, or the Student Conduct Rule, as relevant.

 3. The DO must ensure that systemic issues that were identified in the Preliminary Assessment Report and may have contributed to the complaint are escalated to the appropriate University unit or role for action.